Acts1/Acts1/README.md

-- 👋 Hi, I’m @akingate
+- 👋 Hi, I’m Olumide
 - 👀 I’m interested in work management tools
 - 💞️ I’m looking to collaborate on app development
 - 📫 You can reach me at github@akingate.com